ssaldner/pure3d/docs/architecture/WholePicture.md

 content and link it to the 3D models.
 Examples are the Smithsonian Voyager and Virtual Interiors.
 However, it is by no means straightforward how edition writers should set up such a viewer, and communicate their results to an archive.
-It is here where Pure3D should step in and offer a standardised workflow, that also allows for collaborative editing.
-The concept we need here is a (personal) workspace, where writers can upload a 3D model and related materials, and then view the model in a 3D viewer of choice, and make annotations.
+It is here where Pure3D steps in and offers a standardised workflow that also allows for collaborative editing.
+The concept we need here is an edition-bound workspace, where writers can upload a 3D model and related materials, and then view the model in a 3D viewer of choice, and make annotations.
 When they save their work, the workspace captures the annotations that have been made in the viewer, and stores them alongside the 3D model.
 The